adamrenklint/asimov.js/README.md

 ## Create a new project

 So let's create our very first asimov.js app, a tiny thing that will load an initializer that logs a message.
+Remember, **every app is also a also plugin**, meaning you can easily compose large applications from lots of smaller pieces of functionality.

 ```
-/hello-world
+/asimov-log-message
   /lib
     /init
       logMessage.js